 The release of the next “Fast & Furious” installment, “F9,” has been delayed from May 22 to now opening on April 2, 2021.

 Paramount postponed the April 3 theatrical release of the romantic comedy “The Lovebirds" starring Issa Rae and Kumail Nanjiani after its SXSW premiere was also canceled.
-Netflix then acquired the film from Paramount and will release it at a date to be announced.
+Netflix then acquired the film from Paramount and debuted it on May 22.